Quick Start Guide

 This covers how to quickly set up Syntmon for evaluation using Docker on Linux.
 Here we walk through the install process, host addition, manual report uploading, alert creation, API key creation, and automated report uploading.

-Backend Service
+Syntmon Service

-The required environment variables are:
+The essential environment variables are:

 VariableDescriptionExamples